Newlode/jirafeau/README.md

 ### What about this file deduplication thing?

-Jirafeau use a very simple file level deduplication for storage optimization.
+Jirafeau uses a very simple file level deduplication for storage optimization.

 This mean that if some people upload several times the same file, this will only store one time the file and increment a counter.

-If someone use his delete link or an admin cleans expired links, this will decrement the counter corresponding to the file.
+If someone use his/her delete link or an admin cleans expired links, this will decrement the counter corresponding to the file.

-If the counter falls to zero, the file is destroyed.
+When the counter falls to zero, the file is destroyed.

 ### What is the difference between "delete link" and "delete file and links" in admin interface?